 While the hinge of the head allows the blades to glide over your curves with ease, the surface area around the 5 blades is actually quite large.
 This hinders the ability to get into tight corners, like the bikini area, without stepping a leg up and stretching out a bit.
 The other bone we have to pick with the Solimo is that the 5 blades are set very close to each other.
 The closeness of the blades allows long hair to clog easily, but running a little water through the back of the head should unclog it.
 Overall this set is the perfect choice for anyone looking to stock up on something a little more versatile without breaking the bank.

-The Schick Intuition is unique in that it focuses more on special features than anything else in our test suite.
+The Schick Intuition Pure Nourishment is unique in that it focuses more on special features than anything else in our test suite.
 The thick head practically has a small bar of soap on it — just add water, and you're good to go.
 The soap is very slick and smooth, allowing for the head to glide over any obstacle with ease.
 Despite the handle's bulk and thickness, it's actually quite ergonomic, and we found it comfortable in hand.
 You're able to grab it with more than just your fingertips, which offers extra contact and grip.
 The blades are placed inside the soap, and they hinge separately from it.
 The soap block itself hinges as well, allowing for a close shave once the soap has withered a little.
 This set also comes with a case to help protect the soapy border from melting away in your moist shower.
 We tested a fun Hello Kitty version.